• Skip to primary navigation

 I added the lettuce and some beansprouts on top but some of the pickled garlic.
 This hu tieu mi with with the pork combo, served dry-style.

-When I go for a solo meal, I just get an order of hu tieu mi and that's a very satisfying meal for me.
-When I visit with friends and family, we share an appetizer or two (either the spring rolls of housemade pâté on baguette slices).
-I'll take photos and update this post after our next visit.
+When I go for a solo meal, I just get an order of hu tieu mi and that's a very satisfying and complete lunch/dinner.

 I've heard their banh mi is tasty but I haven't tried it yet.
 I also want to try the Vietnamese udon (see menu below)...perhaps next time!
-It's just so hard to not order the hu tieu mi each time haha.
+It's just so hard to not order the hu tieu mi each time heheh.

 Insider Tips